Bill Maher: Candidates and endorsements

-Despite being a member of the Democratic Party, Maher has voted for Bob Dole and Ralph Nader.
-Maher also considers himself to be at odds with both the Republican Party and the Democratic Party.
+Maher considers himself to be at odds with both the Republican Party and the Democratic Party.
 In the 2008 U.S. presidential election, Maher announced his support for U.S. Senator Barack Obama (D-IL).
-Although Maher welcomed Obama's electoral victory, he soon became critical of the new president for not acting more boldly on health care reform and other progressive issues.
+Although Maher welcomed Obama's electoral victory, he soon became critical of the new president for not acting more boldly on health care reform and other liberal issues.
 On February 23, 2012, after his "Crazy Stupid Politics" special streamed on Yahoo!
 Screen, Maher announced that he was contributing $1 million to Priorities USA, the Obama SuperPAC.
+Maher has voted for Bob Dole and Ralph Nader.

-In the leadup to the 2014 midterm elections, Maher conducted a "Flip a District" contest on his HBO show.
+In the lead-up to the 2014 midterm elections, Maher conducted a "Flip a District" contest on his HBO show.
 His audience was asked to select one "terrible, entrenched" member of Congress in a close election race—"the loserest loser of all"—to remove from office.
 Maher aimed to help oust that representative by shining a "national spotlight" on the politician during segments of his show and stand-up comedy appearances in that member's district during the Fall election.
 Maher ultimately selected Republican Representative John Kline from Minnesota's 2nd congressional district, but he failed to prevent him from winning against his Democratic-Farmer-Labor Party opponent Mike Obermueller.

 In the 2016 U.S. presidential election, Maher initially endorsed Senator Bernie Sanders on February 5, 2016.
 Maher later announced his support for Hillary Clinton after Clinton won the nomination from the Democratic Party primary elections in June 2016.
 In October 2016, Maher criticized WikiLeaks founder Julian Assange for publishing leaks from the DNC's emails, saying: "I really feel like he's lost his way a little, and he hates Hillary."
 On March 31, 2017, following her defeat, Maher responded on air to suggestions Clinton was ready to end her low profile and speak out: "Hillary, stay in the woods.
 Okay.
 You had your shot.
-You f*cked it up.
+You fucked it up.
 You're Bill Buckner.
 We had the World Series, and you let the grounder go through your legs.
 Let someone else have the chance."
-In August 2019, Maher said an economic recession would be "worth it" if Donald Trump does not get re-elected in 2020.
+In August 2019, Maher said an economic recession would be "worth it" if Donald Trump did not get re-elected in 2020.
 He said: "We have survived many recessions.
 We can't survive another Donald Trump term."